lorey/personal-crm/README.md

 It's that easy to keep in touch once in a while!

+## Features
+* show due contacts to see who to get in touch with
+* create touchpoints to remember interactions
+* list all contacts with last and next interaction
+* search for contacts to save specific interactions
+* create contacts with name, frequency, description, and options to get in touch (email, twitter, linkedin, phone)
+* import cards from trello (which I used before)

 ## Development
 ### Set up PyCharm
 To set up a remote interpreter for PyCharm, choose docker-compose, the `web` service.